-With the end of the withdrawal transition period on December

-31, 2020, many of the EU regulations that directly applied to the UK prior to Brexit have been transposed into UK domestic law with the necessary amendments made in accordance with UK domestic law.
+With the end of the withdrawal transition period on December 31, 2020, many of the EU regulations that directly applied to the UK prior to Brexit have been transposed into UK domestic law with the necessary amendments made in accordance with UK domestic law.
 The EU REACH regulation and CLP regulation also continue to apply to the UK after the withdrawal transition period as one of the "retained EU laws" that have been transposed into UK domestic law.
 As a result of the Northern Ireland Protocol, the UK REACH regulation and GB CLP regulation apply only to the island of Great Britain, while the EU REACH regulation continues to apply to Northern Ireland as part of the EU single market.
 Therefore, businesses in Northern Ireland will retain their status under the EU REACH Regulation after the end of the withdrawal transition period.

 After the withdrawal transition period, in order to sell products on the market in the EU and the UK, chemical substances will need to be registered in both the EU and the UK.
-Currently, there are no major differences in requirements and procedures for REACH regulations in the EU and the UK, but their regulations may gradually diverge in the future.
-In this case, businesses may be required to respond differently in order to comply with regulations in the EU and the UK, which may increase the burden on businesses.

-As a result of Brexit, the UK is a third country from the perspective of the EU, and therefore, registrants located in the (manufacturers, producers, importers or Representatives) are not considered to be registrants in the EU.
-Therefore, in order to maintain status under the EU REACH regulation, it was necessary to switch to registration in an EU member state or appoint an Only Representative in an EU member state before the end of the withdrawal transition period.
-It should be noted that if such procedures have not been taken, the status of the business may have changed under the EU REACH regulation.
-In addition, businesses registered under the EU REACH regulation located in the UK will need to apply for registration again after a grace period determined by the volume of production and imports, etc., obtained through Grandfathering.
+As a result of Brexit, the UK is a third country from the perspective of the EU, and therefore, registrants located in the UK (manufacturers, producers, importers or Only Representatives) are not considered to be registrants in the EU.
+Businesses registered under the EU REACH regulation located in the UK will need to apply for registration again after a grace period determined by the volume of production and imports, etc., obtained through Grandfathering.
 Even if they use safety data that they have already paid for in their registration under the EU REACH regulation, if they want to use the safety data pursuant to the UK REACH regulation, they may have to pay for the use of the safety data again.

 As one of the "retained EU laws," the EU CLP regulation was also transposed into UK domestic law.
-In addition, the EU harmonized classification and labelling standards made on December 31, 2020 were retained as GB mandatory classification and labelling standards (GB MCL).
+In addition, the EU harmonized classification and labelling standards made on

+December 31, 2020 were retained as GB mandatory classification and labelling standards (GB MCL).
 The role played by the European Chemicals Agency (ECHA) under the EU CLP regulation before Brexit will be taken over by the Health and Safety Executive as the supervisory authority under the GB CLP regulation in the post-Brexit UK.
 Currently, rules under the GB CLP regulation are not significantly different from those under the EU CLP regulation, but they may gradually diverge between the EU and the UK in the future.